Skip to content

 </script>

-You can also terminate a session programmaticaly using the revoke method:
+You can also terminate a session programmatically using the revoke method:

 import { revoke } from "@nopwdio/sdk-js/dist/core/session";